rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 The Worklet Breakpoints tab will enable you to set breakpoints directly within the Protected Audience API's worklet code, facilitating debugging and a deeper understanding of the auction process.
 Additionally, you will be able to use event listener breakpoints (located in the DevTools Sources tab under Event Listener) to pause execution within the event handler code after an ad auction event has occurred.

-You will be able to set breakpoints for following events:
+You will be able to set breakpoints for the following events:

 - Bidder Phase start
 - Bidder Reporting Phase Start